Keyfactor/bosch-ipcamera-orchestrator/README.md

 Category	|The type of certificate store to be configured.
 Select category based on the display name configured above "Bosch IP Camera".
 Container	|This is a logical grouping of like stores.
 This configuration is optional and does not impact the functionality of the store.
 Client Machine	|The IP address of the Camera.
 Sample is "192.167.231.174".
 May or may not require the port.
+Server credentials	|Enter the username and password to remotely access the camera via basic authentication, or configure retrieval of these values from an external system.
 Store Path	|Naming conventions used in the camera for the type of cert (customer to define).
-Example "TLSClient" for client certs and "HTTPSCert" for server certs
+Example "TLSClient" for client certs and "HTTPSCert" for server certs.
 CN	|For on device CSR
 Country	|For on device CSR
 State	|For on device CSR